nextbreakpoint/flink-k8s-toolbox/README.md

 ## Flink Operator REST API

-The operator has a REST API which is exposed on port 4444 by default using HTTPS protocol and it requires client authentication based on SSL certificate (see instructions for generating SSL certificates).
+The operator has a REST API which is exposed on port 4444 by default.
 The API provides information about the status of the resources, metrics of the clusters and jobs, and more:

     http://localhost:4444/cluster/<name>/status